Rayanworkout/RepositoryBackups/README.md

 Now we just need to edit `backup_projects.sh`
 Open it with the text editor of your choice.

-1) Mention the path of your `repositories.txt`
+1) Mention the path of your folder that will contain all your backups on line 3

-It could be `./repositories.txt` but you'll need to mention the full path if you plan to use the script with `cron` or another job automation tool.
+For example: `cd /home/rayan/dev/projects_backup/`

 2) Github Username

 You need to give the script your username.
-(Not the email address)
 ```bash
   USERNAME="YOUR_USERNAME"
 ```